-Her short fiction has appeared in Clarkesworld, Strange Horizons, Journal of Mythic Arts, Lightspeed, and others, and the anthologies Federations, The Living Dead 2, After, Teeth, and more.
-Her story “Light on the Water” was a 2009 World Fantasy Award nominee, and “Things to Know About Being Dead” is a 2012 Shirley Jackson Award, and have appeared in several Best of the Year anthologies.
+Her short fiction has appeared in Clarkesworld, Strange Horizons, Journal of Mythic Arts, Lightspeed, and others, and the anthologies Federations, The Living Dead 2, After, Teeth, and more; stories have been nominated for the World Fantasy Award and the Shirley Jackson Award, and have appeared in several Best of the Year anthologies.

-Her nonfiction and reviews have appeared at NPR.org, Strange Horizons, io9.com, Lightspeed, Weird Tales, Tor.com, and Fantasy Magazine, and she is a co-author of pop-culture book Geek Wisdom (Quirk Books).
+Her nonfiction and reviews have appeared at NPR.org, The AV Club, Strange Horizons, io9.com, Lightspeed, Weird Tales, Tor.com, LA Review of Books, and Fantasy Magazine, and she is a co-author of pop-culture book Geek Wisdom (Quirk Books).

 Her appetite for bad movies is insatiable, a tragedy she tracks on her blog.